-The primary family medicine examinations for certification and recertification are offered in approximately 477 Prometric Test Center locations including 126 international sites.
+The primary family medicine examinations for certification and continuing certification are offered in approximately 477 Prometric Test Center locations including 126 international sites.

-8. When will I be begin participation in Maintenance of Certification?
+8. When will I be begin participation in the Family Medicine Certification process?

-All physicians who passed the exam in 2003 or after are required to participate in the Maintenance of Certification (MC-FP) process.
+All physicians who passed the exam in 2003 or after are required to participate in the Family Medicine Certification process.
 Mandatory participation begins January 1 of the year immediately following your successful exam attempt.
-For more information about specific requirements, please visit the Maintenance of Certification section of our website.
+For more information about specific requirements, please visit the Continuing Certification section of our website.